timveil-overops/oo-docker-demos/saas/remote-collector-ha/README.md

-# OverOps Load-balanced Remote Collector Example using Nginx
+# OverOps Remote Collector HA Example
-This is a simple example of an OverOps SaaS deployment using a Remote Collector and load balancing those collectors using Nginx.
+This is a simple example of an OverOps SaaS deployment using a Remote Collector and load balancing those collectors internally.
 The `docker-compose.yml` contains the following services:
 * `collector-1` - an OverOps Collector running in a dedicated container (aka Remote Collector)
 * `collector-2` - an OverOps Collector running in a dedicated container (aka Remote Collector)
-* `load-balancer` - an instance of Nginx
 * `agent` - an OverOps Agent and sample event generator app

 ## Getting Started